DevExpress-Examples/out-of-maintenance-How-to-validate-appointment-items-on-adding-or-editing-them-in-SchedulerControl/Readme.md

 }
 ```

-When the **ProcessAppointments** method returns **False**, the **e.Cancel** property is set to True in the **AppointmentAdding** or **AppointmentEditing** event handlers.
-If only changes in the problematic appointments should be canceled, these appointments are added to the [e.CanceledAppointments](https://docs.devexpress.com/WPF/DevExpress.Xpf.Scheduling.AppointmentAddingEventArgs.CanceledAppointments) or [e.CanceledEditAppointments](https://docs.devexpress.com/WPF/DevExpress.Xpf.Scheduling.AppointmentEditingEventArgs.CanceledEditAppointments) collections:
+When the **ProcessAppointments** method returns **False**, the **e.Cancel** property is set to **True** in the **AppointmentAdding** or **AppointmentEditing** event handlers.
+If the user chooses to cancel changes only for the conflicted appointments, these appointments are added to the [e.CanceledAppointments](https://docs.devexpress.com/WPF/DevExpress.Xpf.Scheduling.AppointmentAddingEventArgs.CanceledAppointments) or [e.CanceledEditAppointments](https://docs.devexpress.com/WPF/DevExpress.Xpf.Scheduling.AppointmentEditingEventArgs.CanceledEditAppointments) collections:

 ```cs
 private void Scheduler_AppointmentAdding(object sender, AppointmentAddingEventArgs e)